• Skip to primary navigation

 • ¼ cup hot oil use neutral oil like avocado or canola

-• 1 tablespoon sesame sauce
+• 1 tablespoon sesame sauce or peanut butter

 • 2 tablespoon soy sauce